yunusemre002/afstudeerproject/logbook.md

 - [ ] Resubmit the assignment form.

 # 26.05.2025
+1. Download 20 fotos and convert it to .tif file
-1. Look at the mail of Carolina
+2. Look at the mail of Carolina